MailTape/MailTape-v1/_posts/2020-12-13-Sorcha-Richardson.md

 # MailTape's selection

 ## [Sorcha Richardson](https://sorcharichardson.bandcamp.com/) - Twisting The Knife
 Sarah: **"**I love the fluttering of piano that tiptoes through this track, stepping in and out of the grounding guitar line.
 Sorcha's songwriting always strikes me; she dissects the ties between us with tremendous attention and care.
-I still think of kerosene arrows:) She describes her world with brutal tenderness, in this track and all through her debut album, First Prize Bravery.**"**
+I still think of kerosene arrows:) She describes her world with brutal tenderness, in this track and all through her debut album, [First Prize Bravery](https://sorcharichardson.bandcamp.com/album/first-prize-bravery).**"**

 ## [Porridge Radio](https://porridgeradio.bandcamp.com/) - 7 Seconds
 Sarah: **"**Porridge Radio's album [Every Bad](https://porridgeradio.bandcamp.com/album/every-bad) got me through the year.
 This stands out as a more gentle release in comparison to the ablum's tracks [Sweet](https://porridgeradio.bandcamp.com/album/every-bad), [Circling](https://porridgeradio.bandcamp.com/album/every-bad), and [Give/Take](https://porridgeradio.bandcamp.com/album/every-bad) (which I recommend checking out as well ;)).
 7 Seconds is rough and and strong and delicate all at the same time, a hypnotic mesh of hard-hitting lyrics, heavy guitar backups, and 80's synths.
 The punk rock clashing with sweet 80's pop is so captivating :) hope you like the energy as much as I did.**"**

 ## [Molly Parden](https://mildlife.com.au) - These Are The Times
 Sarah: **"**A good friend played this in the car and I listened to it for days afterward.
-Maybe you will, too :) Love the brass breakdown towards the end, all guided by Molly Parden's aerial vocals, another thing to dream about.**"**
+Maybe you will, too :) Love the brass breakdown towards the end guided by Molly Parden's aerial vocals, something to dream about :)**"**

 ## [Michael Nau](https://www.mplofficiel.fr) - Rides Through The Morning
-Sarah: **"**I wish my whole life could be backed up by the drumline and folk chorus in this track.
+Sarah: **"**I wish my whole day could be backed up by the drumline and folk chorus in this track.
 There's something so rumbling and yet dreamy about these progressions, it feels timeless.**"**

-<p id="outroduction"> Thank you for listening with us :) Thank you to Sorcha for joining us and to Jason for this gorgeous illustration!
+<p id="outroduction"> T.S.
+Eliot said he measured his life out in coffee spoons, I imagine I measure mine in MailTape episodes.
+Thank you for listening with us and taking some of your Sunday morning moments to daydream :) Thank you to Sorcha for joining us with this selection and to Jason for this gorgeous illustration!
   <br><br>
  </p>